inToneWasTaken/SpleeterColab/README.md

-# SpleeterNotebook
+# SpleeterColab
-A more user friendly Jupyter notebook for using Deezer's Spleeter library.
+A Google Colab notebook to perform source separation using Deezer's Spleeter library.